-Accelerated filer □
+Accelerated filer

-Non-accelerated filer ☐ (Do not check if a smaller reporting company) Smaller reporting company Indicate by che ck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of June 30, 2014, the aggregate market value of the shares of common stock of the registrant held by non-affiliates was approximately \$2.1 billion, based on the closing price of the registrant's common stock reported on the NASDAQ Global Market of \$45.50 per share.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖾

+As of June 30, 2014, the aggregate market value of the shares of common stock of the registrant held by non-affiliates was approximately \$2.1 billion, based on the closing price of the registrant's common stock reported on the NASDAQ Global Market of \$45.50 per share.

 As of February 27, 2015, there were 66,452,931 shares of the registrant's common stock outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's definitive proxy statement for its 2015 annual meeting of stockholders to be held on May 21, 2015 are incorporated by reference into Part III of this Form 10-K.
+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the registrant's definitive proxy statement for its 2015 annual meeting of stockholders to be held on May 21, 2015 are incorporated by reference into Part III of this Form 10-K.